PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 }
 ```

-We implemented the `Dictionary` struct with [new type pattern](https://doc.rust-lang.org/book/ch20-02-advanced-traits.html#using-the-newtype-pattern-to-implement-external-traits-on-external-types) introduced in the [Errors](./errors.md) chapter.
+We implemented the `Dictionary` struct using the [new type pattern](https://doc.rust-lang.org/book/ch20-02-advanced-traits.html#using-the-newtype-pattern-to-implement-external-traits-on-external-types) introduced in the [Errors](./errors.md) chapter.

 We also implemented the `From` trait to create a dictionary from an array of tuples.
-The `From` trait is a standard library trait that allows you to convert one type into another.
-We can assume that constructing a new `Dictionary` with given entries is a conversion from the entries to `Dictionary`! `HashMap` does the same thing like [this](<https://doc.rust-lang.org/std/collections/struct.HashMap.html#impl-From%3C%5B(K,+V);+N%5D%3E-for-HashMap%3CK,+V%3E>).
+The `From` trait enables type conversion.
+We can consider constructing a new `Dictionary` with given entries as converting from entries to `Dictionary`. `HashMap` implements this same pattern [here](<https://doc.rust-lang.org/std/collections/struct.HashMap.html#impl-From%3C%5B(K,+V);+N%5D%3E-for-HashMap%3CK,+V%3E>).

-Our test should now fail with a clear error message.
+Our test should now fail with a clear error message:

 ```bash
     thread 'specs_for_dictionary_search::sut_returns_value_if_key_exists_correctly' panicked at src/lib.rs:35:9: